WinterJackson/phase-1-code-challenge/README.md

 This project consists of three code challenges: Student Grade Generator, Speed Detector, and Net Salary Calculator.

+The Student Grade Generator helps to calculate and assign grades to students based on their performance in different assessments.
+It simplifies the grading process and ensures consistency in evaluating the academic grades.

+The Speed Detector program is a tool that helps to monitor and enforce speed limits.
+By inputting the detected speed of a vehicle, the program determines if any penalties or warnings should be issued, encouraging safe driving.

+The Net Salary Calculator helps in determining an employee's net salary.
+It considers various deductions, such as taxes and contributions, to calculate the final amount the employee will receive after deductions have been made.

 ## Student Grade Generator

 The Student Grade Generator is a software tool designed to automate the process of generating grades for students based on their average performance in various assessments, such as tests, assignments, projects, and participation.